HL7/cqf-measures/pages/using-cql.md

 **Conformance Requirement 18 (Library Declaration):** [<img src="assets/images/conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-18)
 {: #conformance-requirement-18}
   1. Any CQL library referenced by a Measure must contain a library declaration line as the first line of the library.
+  2. The library identifier SHALL be a valid un-quoted identifier and SHALL NOT contain underscores
-  2. The library declaration line SHALL contain a version number.
+  3. The library declaration line SHALL contain a version number.
-  3. The library version number SHALL follow the convention :
+  4. The library version number SHALL follow the convention :
        < major >.< minor >.< patch >

 #### 4.1.1 Library Versioning